28 Family-Friendly Casseroles for a Delicious Sunday Dinner

-Cheesy, delicious and oh-so flavorful—these casserole recipes are sure to please everyone at the table.
+Cheesy, delicious and oh-so flavorful—these kid-friendly casseroles are sure to please everyone at the table.
 From Italian-inspired baked pastas to takes on American classics like sloppy joes, these healthy Sunday dinners are filling and tasty.
-Recipes like our Vegetarian Enchilada Casserole and Chicken & Zucchini Casserole will soon be in your regular dinner rotation.
+Recipes like our Vegetarian Enchilada Casserole and Chicken & Zucchini Casserole will soon be in your regular

 Chicken Parmesan Casserole